 The NAEYC offers accreditation to early childhood programs.
 This accreditation was introduced in 1985 and boasts high profile members such as the United States military seeking the NAEYC accreditation as it seeks to reform their child care system (Allvin, 2019).
 Only a small percentage of programs can claim they are NAEYC accredited.
 The accreditation process is newly streamlined and includes ten standards, 376 measurable assessment items, online training for professionals, and all of this self-evaluation accomplished via an online portal (Allvin, 2019).
 Programs not accredited still benefit from this accreditation program since 34 states include NAEYC in their rating systems (Allvin, 2019).

 You can search locally for a NAEYC accredited program near you.
 The NAEYC offers consultation services toward accreditation.
 The organization is interested in helping others to maintain accreditation, guidance on standards and assessments, and organizing and updating your portfolio.
-There is even help on preparing you for your site visitation.
+There is even help in preparing you for your site visitation.

-The process of advocacy is a longterm commitment and is advanced over time.
+The process of advocacy is a long-term commitment and is advanced over time.
 Alignment to your beliefs is important, but the ability to continually engage with the organization is also important.
 Adopt a partnership mindset and promote your advocacy via social media.
 Look for opportunities to influence those you are with frequently to educational and invite them to work with you and your organization.

 NAEYC is spreading its influence internationally and using these techniques to spread the best practices start by Patty Smith Hill all those years ago to the world’s youngest populations.
 Alongside making information accessible in multiple languages, the NAEYC includes professionals from more than 60 countries (Olmore, 2020).
 The NAEYC has already made significant partnerships with the Dominican Republic, the Kingdom of Saudi Arabia, and the United Arab Emirates.
 The children of these countries have better experiences because of the NAEYC influence (Olmore, 2020).
 The best practices we hone locally can impact international communities too!